Skip to main content

 Logical term (Yes/No)

-For this type, a checkbox is actively set
+For this type, a checkbox is selected

 File

-An image must be stored here
+An image must be uploaded here

 Numerical